aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/accessebility-tagged-pdf/create-tagged-pdf-documents/_index.md

 type: docs
 weight: 10
 url: /net/create-tagged-pdf-documents/
+description: This section explains how to create structure elements for tagged PDF document by using Aspose.PDF for .NET
 ---
 # Create Tagged PDF Documents

 ## Creating Structure Elements

 In order to create structure elements in a Tagged PDF Document, Aspose.PDF offers methods to create structure element using **ITaggedContent** Interface.
 Following code snippet shows how to create structure elements of Tagged PDF:

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET
 // The path to the documents directory.